Incresco/engineering_playbook/Guidelines/Pull Request Guidelines.md

 1. Is the code **READABLE**?

+   - Do you think the reviewer can review this in 15 mins?
    - Is it well-organized?
    - Are the class, variable, and method names clear and descriptive?
    - Are the formatting, spacing, comments, and indentations consistent?